Devil’s Curry: A Popular Curry Dish from Melaka’s Kristang Community

 Devil’s Curry/Kari Debal/Curry Debal is a very spicy curry dish from the Eurasian Kristang (Cristão) community in Melaka.
-This curry dish gets its complexity from a host of fragrant ingredients such as ground mustard seed, galangal, ginger, red chillies, shallots, lemongrass, turmeric, and last but not least, vinegar, which added a sharper taste.
-The end result is a curry dish that is spice-laden, complex in flavor, tantalizing to the taste buds.
+This curry dish is not just hot, but Malaysia-hot!
+It gets its spiciness and complexity from a host of fragrant ingredients such as ground mustard seed, galangal, ginger, red chillies, shallots, lemongrass, turmeric, and last but not least, vinegar, which added a sharper taste.
+The end result is a curry dish that is spice-laden, complex in flavour, tantalizing to the taste buds.

 Kristang cuisine blends the cuisines of Southeast Asia with a western-style cuisine inherited from Portuguese colonial rulers.
 It is often served one or two days after Christmas and on other special occasions.